AdieLaine/multi-agent-reasoning/README.md

 The **Multi-Agent Reasoning** script creates an interactive chatbot experience where multiple AI agents collaborate through a structured reasoning process to provide optimal answers.
 Each agent brings unique perspectives and expertise, and through iterative steps of discussion, verification, critique, and refinement, they converge on a high-quality, accurate response.

+Additionally, the system integrates the **Swarm Framework for Intelligence** to enhance collaboration among agents.
+Swarm allows agents to coordinate efficiently, leveraging collective intelligence to solve complex tasks.

-Additionally, the system allows users to **chat with individual agents**.
+Users can also **chat with individual agents**.
 Agents are aware of each other, including their personalities and quirks, and can answer questions about one another, providing a rich and interactive experience.

 ## Features

 - **Multi-Agent Collaboration**: Simulates collaborative reasoning between multiple agents.
+- **Swarm Framework Integration**: Enhances agent coordination and execution through Swarm's lightweight and scalable framework.
 - **Agent Awareness**: Agents are aware of each other, including their personalities, quirks, and capabilities.
 - **Chat with Individual Agents**: Users can choose to chat directly with individual agents, engaging in personalized conversations.
 - **Structured Reasoning Process**: Agents engage in a multi-step process including discussion, verification, critique, and refinement.
+- **Swarm-Based Reasoning**: Utilizes Swarm for dynamic agent handoffs and function execution.
 - **Iterative Refinement**: Agents improve responses through multiple iterations, enhancing accuracy and completeness.
 - **Response Blending**: Combines refined responses into a single, optimal answer.
 - **User Feedback Loop**: Incorporates user feedback for further refinement.